-You will also want to have a basic understanding of how the terminal works and what Linux commands look like.
-This guide covers terminal basics, so you should check it out if you are new to using terminals.
+You will also want to have an understanding of how the terminal works and what Linux commands look like.
+This guide covers an introduction to the terminal.

 All of the material in this guide can be accomplished with a regular, non-root (non-administrative) user account.
-You can learn how to configure this type of user account by following your distribution’s initial server setup guide (Ubuntu 14.04, CentOS 7).
+You can learn how to configure this type of user account by following your distribution’s initial server setup guide, such as for Ubuntu 22.04.

 When you are ready to begin, connect to your Linux server using SSH and continue below.

 The most fundamental skills you need to master are moving around the filesystem and getting an idea of what is around you.
-We will discuss the tools that allow you to do this in this section.
+You will review the tools that allow you to do this in this section.

 When you log into your server, you are typically dropped into your user account’s home directory.
 A home directory is a directory set aside for your user to store files and create directories.
 It is the location in the filesystem where you have full dominion.

-To find out where your home directory is in relationship to the rest of the filesystem, you can use the
+To find out where your home directory is in relation to the rest of the filesystem, you can use the

 pwd command.
-This command displays the directory that we are currently in:
+This command displays the directory that you are currently in:

-/home, which is itself within the top-level directory, which is called “root” but represented by a single slash “/”.
+/home, which is itself within the top-level directory, which is usually called the “root” directory, and is represented by a single slash

-Now that you know how to display the directory that you are in, we can show you how to look at the contents of a directory.
+Now that you know how to display the directory that you are in, you can look at the contents of a directory.

-Now that we are in a new directory, let’s look at what’s inside.
-To do this, we can use the
+Now that you are in a new directory, let’s look at what’s inside.
+To do this, you can use the

 As you can see, there are many items in this directory.
-We can add some optional flags to the command to modify the default behavior.
-For instance, to list all of the contents in an extended form, we can use the
+You can add some optional flags to the command to modify the default behavior.
+For instance, to list all of the contents in an extended form, you can use the

 -l flag (for “long” output):

-This view gives us plenty of information, most of which looks rather unusual.
-The first block describes the file type (if the first column is a “d” the item is a directory, if it is a “-”, it is a normal file) and permissions.
-Each subsequent column, separated by white space, describes the number of hard links, the owner, group owner, item size, last modification time, and the name of the item.
-We will describe some of these at another time, but for now, just know that you can view this information with the
+This view gives us plenty of information.
+The first block describes the file type (if the first column is a “d” the item is a directory, and if it is a “-”, it is a normal file) and permissions.
+Each subsequent column, in order, describes the number of hard links to that file elsewhere on the system, the owner, group owner, item size, last modification time, and the name of the item.

 To get a listing of all files, including hidden files and directories, you can add the